GOBINATH-TAMIL/task-management/README.md

 Hi,
 This is a Task Management Web Application, created using Python programming language.
+In this application, I have implemented three user roles with specific functionalities: Admin, Manager, and Developer.
+The Admin has the authority to add new users to the application.
+While adding a user, the Admin assigns a role to them, either as a Manager or a Developer.
+The Manager can create and assign tasks to Developers.
+The Developer can view the tasks assigned to them and update their status.
+Before using this application, users must log in through the Login Page, which serves as an authentication mechanism.
+This ensures that only authorized users can access the application and perform tasks based on their assigned roles.
+The authentication system adds a layer of security, enabling role-specific access for Admins, Managers, and Developers.
+This role-based structure ensures proper task delegation and management within the application.

 For building the user interface, I utilized Streamlit, a powerful and easy-to-use Python library for creating interactive web applications.
 Streamlit allows developers to turn Python scripts into shareable web apps with minimal effort.
 It is especially useful for creating data-driven applications and dashboards.